 Genetic counseling and close monitoring and screening for people at risk for retinoblastoma can help prevent the disease or detect it early if it occurs.

-Early diagnosis and treatment improve the chance of successful treatment.
 Prevention and early detection techniques include:

 American Cancer Society